 Douglas Steele DHS, DPT, MHS, PA-C, PT, CPT is an Assistant Professor with teaching responsibility in the areas of Pathophysiology, Pharmacology, Diagnostic Imaging and Differential Diagnosis and Medical Missions.
 Dr. Steele has 30 + years of combined experience in health and human performance, physical therapy, and medicine.
 He continues clinical PRN clinical practice in orthopedic surgery and practices both medicine and physical therapy during short term medical missions to Central and South America.
 Dr. Steele’s research interests include global health, diagnostic imaging applications in physical therapy and health and human performance.
 Contact: email@example.com 501-279-5982

-Inna Swann, DPT, PT, PCS, C/NDT, is an Assistant Professor.
-She received her master's and clinical doctorate in physical therapy from the University of Central Arkansas.
+Inna Swann, PhD, DPT, PT, PCS, C/NDT, is an Associate Professor.
+She received her, master's and clinical doctorate aw well as her PhD in physical therapy from the University of Central Arkansas.
 Dr. Swann teaches content in the areas of Human Lifespan Development, Pediatric Physical Therapy, Clinical Reasoning, Motor Behavior, Neuroscience, and Gross Anatomy.
 She has been a Physical Therapist for 16 years with clinical experience in a variety of settings.
 She worked as a clinician in the areas of pediatrics and inpatient rehabilitation prior to coming to Harding University.
 Dr. Swann is a Board Certified Clinical Specialist in Pediatric Physical Therapy.
 Her clinical interests are in the areas of pediatrics and neurological conditions.
-She is currently working on her PhD in physical therapy from the University of Central Arkansas.
-Contact: email@example.com.
+Contact: firstname.lastname@example.org.
 501-279-5995.